 Frosty sea-green cassettes manufactured from recycled plastic, dubbed and assembled by hand in Barcelona.
 Covers printed on Risograph by Risiko Press in Antwerp, Belgium.
-Cassette cases have ivory backs.
+Cassette cases have colored backs.
 Each copy is unique and numbered by hand.
 Unlimited edition.

 Includes unlimited streaming of Live in Murmansk